-To back up data in an Oracle Fail Safe environment with BrightStor ARCserve Backup, follow these steps:
+To back up data in an Oracle Fail Safe environment with CA ARCserve Backup

 1. Make sure that Oracle Fail Safe group is running in your Microsoft Cluster environment.
-2. Start BrightStor ARCserve Backup and start the Backup Manager.
+2. Start CA ARCserve Backup and start the Backup Manager.
 3. On the Source tab, browse the Microsoft Network or the preferred shares to locate the Oracle Fail Safe groups.

-4. Select the appropriate Oracle server from its Oracle Fail Safe group.
+4. Select the appropriate Oracle server from its Oracle Fail Safe group as shown in the illustration:

 5. Double-click the Oracle server to display and select tablespaces for this instance.
 6. Click the Destination tab and select a backup destination.
 7. Click the Schedule tab and select the scheduling options you want to assign to this backup job.
 8. Click Start.
 9. Enter the user name and password of the Oracle Fail Safe group.
 To enter or change security information for the Oracle Fail Safe group, select the Oracle Fail Safe group and click Security.
 10. Click OK to submit the job.